 “I had it done for my 4th [birth].
 Best thing ever.
 Great milk supply.
 Less stress.
 More energy.
 Best thing I have done to aid in post birth recovery.
 Look into it especially if you suffer from post natal depression.” — Claire

-When speaking to others, if you mention eating a placenta (or ‘placentophagy’ as it's scientifically known), you'll usually have their stomach churning.
+But when speaking to others, if you happen to mention eating a placenta (or ‘placentophagy’ as it's scientifically known), you'll usually have their stomach churning.

 Placentophagy is often joked about, even labeled as cannibalism by some people, particularly in western cultures.

-Today, it's totally acceptable, even encouraged by some, for humans drink cows milk.
-Even though cows don’t drink their own milk – just their babies.
-Heck, we even eat cows and an array of animal organs, since they're good for our health.
+Today, it's totally acceptable.
+Even though cows don’t drink their own milk, just their babies.
+Heck, we even eat an array of animal organs too.